When will the WSLCB open the application window for new cannabis retail or producer licenses?

 What type of changes require additional certifications?

-- If the business is adding a kitchen area to process any ingestible marijuana infused products, the kitchen area must be inspected and certified through the Washington State Department of Agriculture (DOA).
+- If the business is adding a kitchen area to process any ingestible cannabis infused products, the kitchen area must be inspected and certified through the Washington State Department of Agriculture (DOA).
 The DOA charges a fee for this inspection.

 Your assigned investigator will provide you more information about required inspections and certifications.